I once heard that meditation is simply “the rehearsal of the word of God.”

 While reading this, I can see how some could question, “is he just promoting a liturgy of self-help books?”

-Once I got a hold of what meditations true purpose was in my life, I then had to get a hold of my commitment to the practice.
+Once I got a hold of what meditations true purpose was in my life, I had to get a hold of my commitment to the practice.

 It does not matter if it is yoga, a morning mantra, or a good read.

 It took me years to really master the art of reading, reflecting, and journaling as a three-part solution for peace.

-I had to first get that I was going to fall off the bandwagon, that a solid week of meditation did not mean that it was now a life-long habit.
+I had to first get that I was going to fall off the bandwagon, that a solid week of meditation did not mean that it was now a lifelong habit.

-To the contrary, I had to learn that failure would be part of the journey and take comfort in knowing that I had the ability to recalibrate and start again the next day.
+Also, I had to learn that failure would be part of the journey and take comfort in knowing that I could recalibrate and start over.

 Beyond commitment is our friend faith.

-When I first started the practice of meditation, I would get distracted and at times irritated thinking about all of the things I could be doing that would be more productive usages of my time than sitting reading a book.
+Sometimes even irritated, thinking about all the things I could do that would be more productive usages of my time than sitting reading a book.

-Over the years, meditation has become my confidant, my space of counsel, and the force that raises the volume of my own inner voice.
+Over the years, meditation has become my confidant, my space of counsel, and the force that raises the volume of my inner voice.

-In a world that is riddled with fear, plagued by the comfort of the mundane, and many of us doing the dance to play small in our lives, we need that meditative space to continue to move forward.
+In a world riddled with fear, plagued by the comfort of the mundane, and many of us doing the dance to play small in our lives, we need that meditative space to continue to move forward.

 So there is discerning the practice, making the commitment, acting from faith, and then seeing the results.

 Meditation offered clarity when I had to make big decisions, like moving to my current home in Chicago.

-As I said earlier, my personal belief is that meditation is the rehearsal of the word of God.
+As I said earlier, I believe that meditation is the rehearsal of the word of God.

 For me, that rehearsal is sitting with good text, those books, articles, and passages that speak to truth.

-This blog is an invitation, a lofty one at that.
-My intention was not to get you to go clear out your local Barnes and Noble, finding every spiritual meditation book you can find.
+I did not intend to get you to go clear out your local Barnes and Noble, finding every spiritual meditation book you can find.